 Because why shouldn’t salad making be a creative exercise?
 A composed salad is simply one that you arrange, instead of randomly toss.
 You can make it this way ahead of time, wrap in plastic, and then toss it with the dressing dramatically at the table just before serving.
 Everybody will oooh and aaah.

-Ingredient suggestions for a chopped Mediterranean salad
+Ingredient suggestions for a chopped Italian salad

 (They’ll come equally from the fridge and pantry, making this a versatile recipe.)
 Do you need them all?
 No!
 Mix and match, use whatever says “Italian’ to you.